MT-TR/Theoretical_Market_Framework/docs/source/index.rst

 ====================================

 The **Theoretical Market Framework (TMF)** is a tool designed to conceptualize and structure electricity markets while integrating the coordination mechanisms between Transmission System Operators (TSOs) and Distribution System Operators (DSOs).
 It serves as a comprehensive framework that formalizes innovative market concepts and their effects on existing markets, outlining essential categories and decisions fundamental to market design.

-The TMF was developed as part of the EU-funded **OneNet Horizon 2020 project** (grant agreement No 957739).
 This page provides an overview of the TMF’s structure and its key components.

 ..
 Further Reading
 .. ----------------